 “The PEY internship interested me because it offered me a real-life experience of what I have learned in school for the past three years,” said Gordon Dri (Year 4 CivE + PEY).
 For Dri, who is enrolled in the Engineering Business minor, that means applying engineering techniques like data analysis to make corporate operations more efficient.

-Dri completed his internship at Cadillac Fairview Corporation, Ltd., which owns, manages and operates commercial real estate across Canada.
+Dri completed his work term at Cadillac Fairview Corporation, Ltd., which owns, manages and operates commercial real estate across Canada.
 Working in the Operations department, he tracked various building metrics: everything from the average temperature and energy usage to the number of service calls.